When Was Jesus Born?

 Although he was called by many names in different cultures around the world, his attributes are strikingly similar.
 Our modern day “sun god” comes cloaked in red and white and bears gifts for children.
 He originated from the Scandinavian culture where he was called Odin.
 Odin had a long white beard, carried a crosier stick, was all-knowing, all-powerful, and traveled around the world at night once a year.
 His eight-legged horse and two blackjacks would eventually be transformed into eight reindeer and elves.
 He would give gifts to children if they had been good that year and his blackjacks would beat the children if they had been bad.
 Over time, his name became Sinterclaus in Europe and, of course, the infamous Santa Claus here in the States.

-Odin’s origins are of old and are directly connected to Lucifer himself, that imposter of Christ that pretends to be all-knowing, has snow white hair and a white beard, is omnipresent, keeps a book of works, and cares for children.
+Odin’s origins are of old and are directly connected to Lucifer himself, that imposter of Christ that pretends to be all-knowing has snow white hair and a white beard, is omnipresent, keeps a book of works, and cares for children.
 In the Shakespearean era, when publicly-performed plays were popular, demonic characters would announce their entrances with a, “Ho, Ho, Ho.”
 And yes, that is exactly where Santa’s version of it comes from.
-The difference between the true Giver of heavenly gifts and this imposter is that this modern day sun god travels and operates in the dark, comes down chimneys through fire, and has no agenda of leading our children in the truth, but rather of increasing the lust of the flesh and the material garnishments of this life that lead to making life all about the self.
+The difference between the true Giver of heavenly gifts and this imposter is that this modern-day sun god travels and operates in the dark, comes down chimneys through the fire, and has no agenda of leading our children to the truth, but rather of increasing the lust of the flesh and the material garnishments of this life that lead to making life all about the self.
 No wonder it was illegal to celebrate Christmas here in the United States when it was still the thirteen British colonies.
 They knew its sinister history.
 And these are just a few details of the origins of the holiday.
-For a full historical analysis of both Christmas and Easter, I encourage you to watch my full length documentary on the subject called Truth or Tradition.
+For a full historical analysis of both Christmas and Easter, I encourage you to watch my full-length documentary on the subject called Truth or Tradition.
 It’s available online.

 So now that we know when the Messiah was NOT born, we can finally answer the question of when he was by looking into the scriptures and putting together the pieces of the mystery.
 Our journey starts with Zacharias, the father of John the Baptist.